rjhatl/Boozegeek-Black-Friday/README.md

 SOMM TV (Wine OTT streaming service)\
 https://www.sommtv.com/ \
-One year subscriptions for only US$20 with the code BF2021. \
+One year subscriptions for only US$20 with the code BF2021.
+Valid for new AND current subscribers (add on another year). \
 No end date given.

 Wine Folly (Wine educational materials - May or may not ship direct to Singapore) \